Brown Butter Sugar Cookies

 Let’s walk through each step of this recipe to make sure it turns out as amazing as possible!

-I’ve also shared a video tutorial below.
+I’ve also included a video tutorial in the recipe card below.

 Step 1: Brown the Butter

 The first step is to brown the butter.
-This can be done in advance to speed up the cooling process, I usually do it the night before or a few hours before I want to make these cookies.
+This can be done in advance to speed up the cooling process.
+I usually do it the night before or a few hours before I want to make these cookies.

-Place 1/2 cup of unsalted butter cut into Tbsp-sized pieces in a light-colored pan over medium heat.
+Place 1/2 cup of unsalted butter, cut into Tbsp-sized pieces, in a light-colored pan over medium heat.
 Stir the butter the entire time with a rubber spatula to keep it moving.

 Once melted, the butter will begin to foam and sizzle around the edges.
 Keep stirring.

-The butter will turn golden brown in about 5–6 minutes from when you start.
-Some foam will subside and the milk solids at the bottom of the pan will be toasty brown.
+The butter will turn golden brown in about 5-6 minutes from when you start.
+Some foam will subside, and the milk solids at the bottom of the pan will be toasty brown.
 It should have a strong, nutty aroma.

 Immediately remove the pan from heat and pour the butter into a heatproof bowl to stop the cooking process.
 If left in the hot pan, the butter will burn.